 available to exploit it.
 We have a substantial surplus of spectrum today that

 is chasing money.”

 While mobile data usage

-increasing, by how much is anyone’s guess.
+increasing.
+But by how much is anyone’s guess.
 Spending projections from the

 Telecommunications Industry Association suggest a 23 percent growth rate over